broadinstitute/aws-cdk-research-computing/README.md

 export AWS_ACCESS_KEY_ID=$(cat ${CREDENTIALS} | jq -j '.AccessKey.AccessKeyId')
 export AWS_SECRET_ACCESS_KEY=$(cat ${CREDENTIALS} | jq -j '.AccessKey.SecretAccessKey')
 unset AWS_SESSION_TOKEN # do this just in case you had previously assumed a role

 # verify that the credentials work
 aws sts get-caller-identity
 ```

-Try out a command that the user does not have access to without assuming a role:
+Try out a command to which the user does not have access without assuming a role:

 ```sh
 aws s3 ls s3://ipdata-dev/folder2/
 ```

-To assume a role, e.g., `typical_data_scientist` run the following command:
+To assume a role, e.g., `typical_data_scientist` that will give access to the S3 bucket (and other resources):

 ```sh
 ROLE=typical_data_scientist